tr7zw/Exordium/README.md

 - ToroHealth Damage Indicator
 - BetterF3

-### Not compatible
+### Not compatible with:
 - VulkanMod
+- High-resolution fonts on signs (disable buffering in the config)
+- Caxton (same issue as above)
+- Inventorio
+- MiniHUD (bug on their side)
+- Canvas
+- Many other mods that render their own GUI elements.

+## FAQ
+**Forge support?**
+No.

+**Does this work with mod XYZ?**
+It may or may not.
+Please report incompatible mods on GitHub.

+**Backport to older versions?**
+No backports are planned.
+The mod supports Minecraft versions 1.18.0-1.18.2 and 1.19.1-1.20.1 and is made for the Fabric mod loader.

-### Screen setting notice
+## Screen setting notice

-This feature is still not done (disabled by default) and has mainly transparency issues.
-It heavily speeds up mods like REI (Roughly Enough Items), but with visual issues.
+This feature is currently in development (disabled by default) and may have some transparency issues.
+This can notably speed up mods like REI, but visual discrepancies may be present.

-### Downloads
+## Downloads
 - [Curseforge](https://www.curseforge.com/minecraft/mc-mods/exordium)
 - [Modrinth](https://modrinth.com/mod/exordium)

 ## License

-This project is licensed under [``tr7zw Protective License``](LICENSE).
-This license does not allow others to distribute the software/derivative works(in source or binary form).
-You have to contact the author to get permission for redistribution.
-(For example: Modpacks(that are not hosted on CurseForge), "Clients", mod hosting sites).
-Keep in mind that [Githubs TOS](https://docs.github.com/en/github/site-policy/github-terms-of-service#d-user-generated-content) and [Overwolfs TOS](https://www.overwolf.com/legal/terms/) apply at their respective places.
-This (among other things) means you don't need to ask to include the mod in a CurseForge Modpack and that by contributing code it explicitly gets the same license as the repository.
+Exordium is licensed under the [tr7zw Protective License](https://github.com/tr7zw/Exordium/blob/1.20/LICENSE).
+You must contact the author for redistribution permissions outside of the terms provided by [GitHub TOS](https://docs.github.com/en/github/site-policy/github-terms-of-service#d-user-generated-content) and [Overwolf's TOS](https://www.overwolf.com/legal/terms/).
+This includes, but is not limited to, redistributing in modpacks not hosted on CurseForge, other clients, or mod hosting sites.
+Contributions to this project inherit the project's existing license.